Special report: The missing BRIC in Indonesia's wall

 Once a developer finds a landowner, negotiations over the acquisition price usually begin with only a vague sense of market value.

 Rudiantara plans to swoop on the whole route at the same time with his team, to avoid the negotiations driving land price speculation further down the track.
-Prices of land along the route range from 100,000 rupiah per square metre to one million rupiah, residents said.
+Prices of land along the route range from 100,000 rupiah per square meter to one million rupiah ($10 to $100), residents said.

 "If there is not fair compensation there will be a riot and nobody will want to give up the land," said Sigurung's nephew Bumiputera, his comments incongruous with his sleepy village of ramshackle houses and rutted lanes 200 km (120 miles) from Bandar Lampung.